0x3333/backup-rclone/README.md

 0 0 * * * chronic /usr/bin/backup-rclone -vvv
 ```

+`backup-rclone` will create a PID file, so no overlapping instances will run, an error will be issued.

 ### Logrotate

 It's highly recommended to configure `logrotate` to rotate the log files.
 A configuration is provided in the repo, `logrotate.conf`, just copy to `/etc/logrotate.d` named `backup-rclone` and you are good to go.